egeek/corda/docs/source/corda-configuration-file.rst

 :p2pAddress: The host and port on which the node is available for protocol operations over ArtemisMQ.

     .. note:: In practice the ArtemisMQ messaging services bind to all local addresses on the specified port.
-However, note that the host is the included as the advertised entry in the NetworkMapService.
+However, note that the host is the included as the advertised entry in the network map.
 As a result the value listed here must be externally accessible when running nodes across a cluster of machines.
 If the provided host is unreachable, the node will try to auto-discover its public one.